Skip to content

 Susi Pudjiastuti’s Policies | Sustaining the Seas: Reforming Indonesia’s Fisheries for Sovereignty, Sustainability, and Prosperity

-“The mission of prosperity will not be achieved if sovereignty and sustainability are ignored.” — […]
+“The mission of prosperity will not be achieved if sovereignty […]

 Maritime Fightersdenun23.03.2026